sharjeel1992/TimeMachine/README.md

 # TimeMachine
 Purpose

 This programming assignment will provide exercises in designing classes with proper abstraction and encapsulation.
-Encapsulation and abstraction are key components of the C++ programming language as well as OOP in general.
-In addition, the programming assignment will require understanding of operator overloading and some use of the friend concept.

 Problem: TimeSpan
 Design and implement a TimeSpan class which represents a duration of time in hours, minutes, and seconds.
 The order hours, minutes, and seconds should be respected in the constructor.

 As an example
 TimeSpan duration(1, 2, 3);

 is a duration of time of 1 hour, 2 minutes and 3 seconds.
 In the instances of the TimeSpan class you should store the values as integers in a normalized way.
 The number of seconds should be between -60 and 60; number of minutes should be